AXIS Capital (AXS)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 AXIS Capital’s full-year EPS flipped from negative to positive over the last five years.
-This is encouraging and shows it’s at a critical moment in its life.
+This is a good sign and shows it’s at an inflection point.

 We can take a deeper look into AXIS Capital’s earnings to better understand the drivers of its performance.
-AXIS Capital’s combined ratio has improved over the last two yearswhile its share count has shrunk 8.7%.
-Improving profitability and share buybacks are positive signs for shareholders as they juice EPS growth relative to revenue growth.
-AXIS Capital Diluted Shares Outstanding
+While we mentioned earlier that AXIS Capital’s combined ratio was flat this quarter, a two-year view shows its margin has improvedwhile its share count has shrunk 9.9%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 9. Book Value Per Share (BVPS)